Advance your career to Family Nurse Practitioner (FNP)

 Our goal is your career advancement.
 That’s why we are always working to improve our curriculums and processes to make our nurse practitioner programs as affordable as possible while preparing you best for success in your work.

-The cost of tuition for all of our FNP program options range from $690-$725 per credit.
+The cost of tuition for our FNP program options is $735 per credit.
 Overall cost can be reduced through transfer credit from prior college coursework, scholarships and grants, loans, VA and military benefits, and several additional options for financial aid.

-With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become an family nurse practitioner.
+With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become an FNP.

 Frequently Asked Questions